GZhang2/CMF-weevil-host-associations/interview.assignment.md

 | PMC4415217 | n                        | -             |
 | PMC4553632 | n                        | -             |

-Four papers contain host plant information and two of these are original sources (or the host plant information is reported for the first time).
+Four papers contain host plant information and two of these are original sources (meaning that the host plant information is reported for the first time).

 Some other observation.
 For the 118 papers, 103 have an .xml file and 15 do not have one.
 Why? xml not provided by journal?